robby1012/SkylakeOpenCore/README.md

 USB Controller is the most hurdle for installing hackintosh to this system

-You **NEED** to mapping your motherboard USB using [USBToolBox](https://github.com/USBToolBox/tool) SSDT also **very important**, don't use precompiled from internet BUILD your own using [SSDTTime](https://github.com/corpnewt/SSDTTime) Minimum SMBIOS to use : iMac18,1 but this config I used iMac19,1 You can generate your own using [GenSMBIOS](https://github.com/corpnewt/GenSMBIOS)

 Copy generated UTBMap.kext to EFI\OC\Kexts

+You **NEED** to mapping your motherboard USB using [USBToolBox](https://github.com/USBToolBox/tool)

+SSDT also **very important**, don't use precompiled from internet

+BUILD your own using [SSDTTime](https://github.com/corpnewt/SSDTTime)

+copy SSDTTime generated .aml to EFI\OC\ACPI\

+Minimum SMBIOS to use : iMac18,1 but this config I used iMac19,1 You can generate your own using [GenSMBIOS](https://github.com/corpnewt/GenSMBIOS)

 **Don't Messing NVRAM Setting except boot-args**

-You can edit config.plist from OpenShell without booting to windows but you must test wich partition of your installer OpenShell will list available partition first time you open it
+You can edit config.plist from OpenShell without booting to windows

+but you must test wich partition of your installer

+OpenShell will list available partition first time you open it

-type, example :
+type this command, example :

 `` FS0: ``

 `` ls ``